AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation/index.md

 ```
 **Save user's choice of location**

 If you would like to remember the user's choice for an extended period, you can do it with the help of a token.
+There are two types of tokens you can create
+- Session token - lasts until the plugin is 'Unloaded' or 'Uninstalled'
+- Persistent token - is more permanent in nature, and can last for multiple sessions.

 The example below shows the essence of this usage but you should ideally save these tokens in the storage (more details covered in [Storage](./storage.md) section) for later use.

 ```js
 const fsProvider = require('uxp').storage.localFileSystem;